Vector Marketing Reviews: Is The CutCo Parent Company Running A Scam? (2023 Update)

 In 1990, the Arizona Attorney General sued them for their recruiting techniques, calling them deceptive.

-Then again in 1994, they were ordered to stop deceptive recruiting practices in Wisconsin.
+Then again in 1994, they were ordered to stop deceptive recruiting practices by Wisconsin consumer protection investigators.

-In 2008, they got hit with a class-action lawsuit.
+In 2008, they got hit with a class-action lawsuit for the company's scam claims.
 They weren’t paying their sales representatives minimum wages and this case settled for $13 million in 2011.

 In 2014, they faced another class-action suit for unpaid minimum wage in various states, including New York, California, Florida, Illinois, Michigan, Minnesota, Missouri, and Ohio.